Inclusive electron scattering in the quasielastic region with Korea-IBS-Daegu-SKKU density functional: Introduction

 While exclusive $(e,e'p)$ reaction is concerned with the distribution of energy levels close to the Fermi surface, inclusive $(e,e')$ reaction subsumes the participation of all the nucleons in a nucleus.
 The shape and width of the peak in the inclusive cross section depends on the average momentum and the distribution of energies of nucleons bound in nuclei.
 Therefore inclusive $(e,e')$ reaction provides a unique chance to probe microscopic properties of nuclei not limited to a few specific and individual states, but contributed from the whole nucleons inside a nucleus.

 In the viewpoint of theory, inclusive $(e,e')$ reaction provides opportunities to test the performance and validity of models employed in the description of nuclear structure and modification of hadronic properties in nuclear medium.
-Without an exception, nuclear structure models are good at reproducing the static bulk properties nuclei such as binding energy and charge radius.
-Distribution of the single particle levels are, even though they are summed up to produce correct binding energies, strongly dependent on the nuclear structure models.
+Nuclear structure models are good at reproducing the static bulk properties nuclei such as binding energy and charge radius.
+Although single particle levels are summed up to produce correct binding energies, their distributions are strongly dependent of the nuclear structure models.
 For example, it has been shown that the distribution of single particle levels depends on the effective mass of nucleons in nuclear medium.
 Survey over the 240 Skyrme force models \cite{dutra2012} shows that the effective mass of the nucleon varies in the range $(0.58-1.12) M$ where $M$ is the free mass of the nucleon.
 Since it receives contributions from all the single particle levels in a nucleus, inclusive $(e,e')$ reaction can shed light on reducing uncertainties of the effective mass.

-Another topic under hot debate is the density dependence on the symmetry energy.
-It is quite certain that the excessive spatial occupation of the neutron in neutron-rich nuclei is strongly correlated to the slope of symmetry energy.
+Another topic under hot debate is the density dependence on the symmetry energy \cite{se}.
+It is quite certain that the excessive spatial occupation of the neutron in neutron-rich nuclei is strongly correlated to the slope of symmetry energy \cite{nskin}.
 Since electron scattering is a qualified method to examine the spatial structure of nuclei, inclusive $(e,e')$ reaction provides a non-nucleonic probe to explore the uncertainty of the density dependence of nucear symmetry energy.
 Two dominant uncertainties in the nuclear many-body physics, in-medium effective mass of the nucleon and correct form of the symmetry energy as a function of density have not been studied systematically in the inclusive electron scattering.